brooklabteam/www/join.md

 <h2>PhD Positions</h2>

-I am not planning to take on any new students in the fall 2024 application cycle, for a fall 2025 start.
-I may solicit applications in a subsequent year (fall 2025 for a 2026 start), though I do not intend to finalize those plans until sometime next year.
+**All PhD positions in my group are full at this time.** I am not planning to take on any new students in the fall 2024 application cycle.
+I may solicit applications in the subsequent year (fall 2025 for a 2026 start), though I have not yet finalized those plans.
 In general, my lab attracts motivated students with broad interests in disease ecology, conservation biology, and/or epidemiology who are eager to undertake a multi-faceted PhD involving some combination of field study, molecular work, and dynamical modeling.
+If you think you would be a good fit, please feel free to reach out, particularly if eligible for the NIH supplement listed above.

 <!--
 For recruits to start in AY2024-2025, I am particularly interested in students with a strong interest and/or background in international field work and a desire to spend extensive amounts of time in Madagascar.
 There are also potential opportunities for a field-capable graduate student to lead efforts to launch new bat virus-focused research projects at pilot field sites in the Southwestern US (in collaboration with the [Laverty Lab](https://lavertylab.org/) at NMSU) or in Cambodia (in collaboration with the [ICER Program](https://www.niaid.nih.gov/about/cambodia-icer-program)).